 - improve our services

 We may send an email directly to you with a link to an application form for certain job vacancies.
-These will only be vacancies that you have registered your interest in and will be only be sent if you have provided consent for us to contact you regarding roles you are interested in.
+These will only be vacancies that you have registered your interest in and will only be sent if you have provided consent for us to contact you regarding roles you are interested in.
 Please inform us if you would like us to stop sending these emails to you.

 who your information might be shared with